 12. Farhana Yamin

 Farhana Yamin is a Chatham House Associate Fellow and former Climate Adviser to the Marshall Islands.
 An internationally recognised environmental lawyer, climate change and development policy expert, Farhana has advised leaders and countries for 20 years and was lead author for three assessment reports for the IPCC on adaptation and mitigation issues.
 In November, Farhana shared her expertise at our Season For Change Briefing on COP24 for the creative industry.
 Firm in her conviction that the arts are irreplaceable in the fight against climate change, she provided much-needed context setting on the global climate negotiations and their key objectives.
-Her comprehensive presentation slides for the event can be found here.

 “All around the world, women are detoxifying age old concepts of leadership to reflect a more cooperative, caring and creative approach.
 They are leading the way towards a radically inclusive world where everyone can flourish.” – Farhana Yamin